GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/index.md

 If you plan on installing more than the default components (i.e. oxAuth, oxTrust, and LDAP), we recommend using a machine with at least 8GB of RAM.

 !!!
 Note
-    Want to try our newly release "Docker Edition"?
+    Want to try our newly released "Docker Edition"?
 Head over to the [docker edition docs](../docker/intro.md)

 !!!
 Warning
     Gluu must be deployed on a server or VM with a static IP Address.
 The static IP address should resolve to a computer hostname which can be achieved by adding an entry to the DNS server or in `/etc/hosts`.